Kalachuris of Tripuri: Early sovereigns

-Imperial expansion
+Expansion

 In the 1030s, Gangeyadeva achieved military successes at his eastern and northern frontiers, and assumed the titles of a sovereign emperor.
 In the east, he raided Utkala, assisted by his Ratnapura vassals.
 The Kalachuris probably defeated the Bhauma-Kara king Shubhakara II in this war.
 Gangeyadeva also seems to have fought an inconclusive war against Yayati, the Somavanshi ruler of Dakshina Kosala.

 In the north, Gangeyadeva expanded his kingdom at the expense of the Chandelas, who had been weakened by Ghaznavid invasions.
 He suffered a defeat against the Chandela king Vijayapala, but ultimately extended his control over the sacred cities of Varanasi and Prayaga.
 During his reign, the Ghaznavid general Ahmad Niyaltigin raided Varanasi in 1033 CE.

 Gangeyadeva's successor Lakshmikarna (r. c.
 1041-1073 CE), was the most noted military commander of the dynasty.
 He assumed the title Chakravartin after several successful campaigns against his neighbours.
 In the east, he invaded Anga and Vanga (modern Bengal).
 In Vanga, he defeated a Chandra king, possibly Govindachandra.
 Later, Lakshmikarna also invaded the Pala-ruled Gauda region.
 His invasion was repulsed by Nayapala.
 The Tibetan accounts suggest that the Buddhist monk Atisha negotiated a peace treaty between the two kings.
 Lakshmikarna also seems to have raided Gauda during the reign of Nayapala's successor Vigrahapala III.
 The two kings ultimately concluded a peace treaty, with Lakshmikarna's daughter Yuvanashri marrying the Pala king.

 In the south-west, Lakshmikarna fought an inconclusive war with the Kalyani Chalukya king Someshvara I. He also seems to have fought with his south-eastern neighbour, the Chola king Rajadhiraja.
-In the east, he defeated a Gurjara king, who can be identified with the Chaulukya king Bhima I.
+In the west, he defeated a Gurjara king, who can be identified with the Chaulukya king Bhima I.

 In the mid-1050s, Lakshmikarna and Bhima allied against the Paramara king Bhoja.
 The two attacked the Paramara kingdom of Malwa simultaneously from opposite directions.
 According to the 14th century chronicler Merutunga, Bhoja died just as the two kings attacked Malwa.
 Lakshmikarna seized the Paramara kingdom, prompting Bhima to launch an expedition to recover his share of the war spoils.
 Within a short time, Lakshmikarna lost the control of Malwa to Bhoja's successor Jayasimha, who received help from the Kalyani Chalukya prince Vikramaditya VI Subsequently, Karna allied with Vikramaditya's rival and brother Someshvara II, and again invaded Malwa.
 However, the two were forced to retreat by Bhoja's brother Udayaditya.

 Lakshmikarna also subjugated the Chandela king Devavarman (r. c.
 1050-1060 CE), who seems to have died in a battle against him.
 He seems to have retained control of a large part of the Chandela territory for over a decade, before being ousted by Devavarman's successor Kirttivarman in the 1070s CE.